spacetelescope/mirage/docs/observation_generator.rst

 Add Cosmic Rays
 ---------------

 Cosmic rays are then added to the seed exposure.
 Cosmic ray details are controlled through the entries in the `cosmicRay` section of the input yaml file.
 The user must provide a pointer to the location of the cosmic ray library.
+The cosmic ray libraries that are included in *Mirage's* :ref:`reference files <>` are based on the cosmic ray library created by Massimo Robberto, which is detailed in his `2009 technical report <https://jwst.stsci.edu/files/live/sites/jwst/files/home/instrumentation/technical%20documents/JWST-STScI-001928.pdf>`_.

-Three separate cosmic ray libraries are provided in the collection of reference files supporting `mirage`.
-These libraries are accessed using the `cosmicRay:library` yaml file entry.
+Three separate cosmic ray libraries are provided in the reference file collection.
+These libraries are accessed using the :ref:`cosmicRay:library <cr_library>` yaml file entry.
 The three options are **SUNMIN**, **SUNMAX**, and **FLARE**.
 Each library has an associated cosmic ray rate, shown below.
 Users can modify these rates through the multiplicative factor specified in the `cosmicRay:scale` entry.

 Default cosmic ray rates (cosmic rays / pixel / second):